 Licensing of Remote Gaming Operations

-All operators of remote gaming in or from Malta must possess a valid license of the relevant class as set out in the First Schedule of the Remote Gaming Regulations.
-Applicants must satisfy relevant criteria to obtain a gaming license in Malta, amongst other things they must be:
+All operators of remote gaming in or from Malta must possess a valid license.
+This must be of the relevant class as set out in the First Schedule of the Remote Gaming Regulations.
+Applicants must satisfy relevant criteria to obtain a gaming license in Malta.
+Amongst other things they must be:

 - A Registered limited liability company in Malta,

-- They must satisfy the “fit and proper persons” test which involves rigorous due diligence checks on all persons (individual or corporate) who have a significant stake in the enterprise,
+- They must satisfy the “fit and proper persons” test.
+This test involves rigorous due diligence checks on all persons (individual or corporate) who have a significant stake in the enterprise.

 - Demonstrate business, financial and technical ability to carry out the operation, and

-- Demonstrate its solvency in order to ensure player winnings and deposit returns are safeguarded.
+- Demonstrate its solvency to ensure the safety of player winnings and deposit returns.